 The night market was in full swing, some of the usual tourist essentials such as baggy trousers and t-shirts, but also some local Laos traditional handicrafts.
 Everything was priced in dollars, though we did have some local currency, millionaires the both of us!
 We wandered along until found a nice looking restaurant opposite Villa Santi, which was a lovely colonial old building.
 Dinner was lovely, as were the Laos Mojitos!
 We got back to the hotel and decided to carry-on with the cocktails, serenaded by the extremely loud frog chorus.

-The next morning we rose at 5am to get bikes and cycle around to see the monks alms giving.
+The next morning we arose at 5 am to get bikes and cycle around to see the monks almsgiving.
 We cycled to a side street, there were more locals doing the same.
 We then cycled to the next village, to visit the local market, a fantastic array of colours and smells.
-Luckily neither Linda or I are squeamish, skinned pigs heads, trotters, tripe and buffalo parts were common!
+Luckily neither Linda nor I am squeamish, skinned pigs heads, trotters, tripe and buffalo parts were common!
 The mass of vegetables and colourful fruits, all very high quality, beautifully laid out.

 All in all, it was a fabulous trip & prices although higher than they used to be, are still much lower than the UK.
 I would recommend people take dollars for Cambodia & Laos & not worry about the local currency, but have lots of very small denomination $ notes.
 Taking money out in Cambodia was more expensive (£4 per transaction), though the exchange rate I got on my debit card was good, so better to pay for things on card wherever possible.